| Oracle® Database Net Services Reference 11g Release 2 (11.2) Part Number E10835-01 |

 Note:

 Additional protocols might support this parameter on certain operating systems.
-Refer to the operating system-specific documentation for additional information about additional protocols.Put this parameter under the DESCRIPTION
+Refer to the operating system-specific documentation for additional information about additional protocols.Put this parameter under the DESCRIPTION parameter or at the end of the protocol address.

 Default